top of page

 Primary Jig Concept.png

-Primary jigs were used to locate and fix all tubes in the chassis.
-Using large planar sheets minimizes the number of jig parts and allows for tubes to better locate relative to eachother.
-These jigs would be cut from sheet steel for rigidity and easy manufacturing.
+Primary jigs located and fixed all tubes in the chassis.
+Using large planar sheets minimized the jig count and served to locate the tubes relative to eachother.
+These jigs were cut from sheet steel for rigidity and easy manufacturing.

 Primary Jig